-Hey Type A, high achievers!
-Get ready to learn new coping tools for enduring stress on today’s episode.
+Hey, Type A, high achievers!
+Get ready to learn new coping tools for enduring stress in today’s episode.
 Tara Haelle is the author of the article “Your Surge Capacity is Depleted - It’s Why You Feel Awful”.
-She is a science and health journalist who sought out to understand why she coped with COVID, remote learning, social unrest, isolation for the first several months…and then crashed.
-Turns out there many reasons why so many of us have yo-yo’d between fine and down the last six months…and there are ways revamp, rebound and feel revitalized once again.
+She is a science and health journalist who sought out to understand why she coped with COVID, remote learning, social unrest, and isolation for the first several months…and then crashed.
+Turns out there many reasons why so many of us have yo-yo’d between fine and down the last six months…and there are ways to revamp, rebound, and feel revitalized once again.

 Tara Haelle on Twitter @tarahaelle

-Have you ever read or listened to someone and thought, wow, they are speaking to me, they really get me.
-That's how I felt after reading an...<![CDATA[ // ]]>
+Have you ever read or listened to someone and thought, wow, they are speaking to me, they get me?
+That's how I felt after reading an...

 Season 1, Episode 20

 Hi, welcome to the Champions of RISK podcast.
-You know, this podcast is meant to explore the many ways risk shows up in our lives and how we respond to it and the ways in which we make uncertain actions a little more palatable.
-So when in the grips of fear when everything is riding on the line, what enables us to take the...
+You know, this podcast is meant to explore the many ways risk shows up in our lives and how we respond to it, and how we make uncertain actions a little more palatable.
+So when in the grips of fear when everything is riding on the line, what enables us to take the big leap,...